Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-08/README.md

 Clone the repo and open 2 separate terminal windows, one for the Rails server and one for the Python server. ```cd``` into the respective folders.

+The `Features Experimentation Files/` folder contains files that were used in the experimentation process.
+The features were later integrated into the Python server for chat history and graphing from media content.

 ## Rails Server

 Install all dependencies for Rails.
 Please change the path according to where you cloned the repo.